 Size and type of hand baggage allowed

 Hand baggage is luggage that you carry on the plane with you, while hold baggage is luggage that you check-in.
 All baggage items, including hand baggage, must be screened, regardless of size.
-From 29 April 2010, the Department for Transport no longer sets a maximum size for items of hand baggage.
-You should always check size limits with your airline before you travel.
+Passengers are advised to check baggage allowance with their airline in advance - always check size limits with your airline before you travel.
 Airlines may have their own rules about the number of bags you are allowed to take on the aircraft.
-Passengers are advised to check baggage allowance with their airline in advance.

 Air travel hand baggage rules